Consequences of the Black Death: Persecutions

 Renewed religious fervor and fanaticism came in the wake of the Black Death.
 Some Europeans targeted "groups such as Jews, friars, foreigners, beggars, pilgrims" lepers and Romani, who were thought to have caused the crisis.

 Differences in cultural and lifestyle practices also led to persecution.
-As the plague swept across Europe in the mid-14th century and annihilating more than half the population, Jews were taken as scapegoats, in part because better hygiene among Jewish communities and isolation in the ghettos meant that Jews were less affected.
-Accusations spread/that Jews had caused the disease by deliberately poisoning wells.
+As the plague swept across Europe in the mid-14th century, annihilating more than half the population, Jews became scapegoats, partly because better hygiene among Jewish communities and their isolation in ghettos meant that Jews were less affected.
+Accusations spread that Jews had caused the disease by deliberately poisoning wells.
 Mobs attacked Jewish settlements across Europe; by 1351, 60 major and 150 smaller Jewish communities had been destroyed, and more than 350 separate massacres had occurred.

 According to Joseph P. Byrne, women also faced persecution during the Black Death.
 Muslim women in Cairo became scapegoats when the plague struck.
 Byrne writes that in 1438, the sultan of Cairo was informed by his religious lawyers, that the arrival of the plague was "Allah's punishment for the sin of fornication" and that in accordance with that theory, a law was set in place stating that women were not allowed to make public appearances, as "they may tempt men into sin".
 Byrne describes that law as being lifted only when "the wealthy complained that their female servants could not shop for food".

 Religion

 The Black Death hit the monasteries very hard because of their proximity with the sick who sought refuge there.
 That left a severe shortage of clergy after the epidemic cycle.
-Eventually, the losses were replaced by hastily-trained and inexperienced clergy members, many of whom knew little of the rigours of their predecessors.
+Eventually, the losses were replaced by hasty and inexperienced clergy members, many of whom knew little of the rigours of their predecessors.
 New colleges were opened at established universities, and the training process was sped up.
 The shortage of priests opened new opportunities for laywomen to assume more extensive and more important service roles in the local parish.

 Flagellants practiced self-flogging (whipping of oneself) to atone for sins.
 The movement became popular after the Black Death.
 It may be that the flagellants' later involvement in hedonism was an effort to accelerate, to absorb God's wrath and to shorten the time with which others suffered.
 More likely, the focus of attention and popularity of their cause contributed to a sense that the world itself was ending and that their individual actions were of no consequence.

 Reformers rarely pointed to failures on the part of the Church in dealing with the catastrophe.